fursovia/adversarial_sber/README.md

 ## Reproducibility

-To reproduce all our experiments, please, run all bash scripts in numerical order.
+To reproduce all our experiments, please, run all bash scripts from `./scripts` in numerical order.

 ### Step 1.
 Building datasets